 - Preheat the grill to medium high heat (about 400 degrees).

 - In a bowl, combine the olive oil, oregano, lemon juice, and garlic.
 Season the beef generously with salt and pepper then add it to the olive oil mixture, making sure it is well coated.
+Cover and refrigerate for at least 30 minutes or up to 3 hours.

 - Thread the beef onto skewers (this should make 4-6 skewers depending on the size).